 - Significant increase in sales volume

 It sounds a bit ridiculous to get your online store shut down because you had an increase in sales.
 Isn’t that a goal for every business owner?
-And this is exactly why we say “no” when asked if Stripe is safe.
+And this is exactly why we say “no” when asked, “is Stripe safe?”

-Two Main Reasons Stripe Isn’t Safe for Your Online Business.
+The Two Main Reasons Stripe Isn’t Safe for Your Online Business

-Why?
-Because merchants who process CNP transactions are considered to be significantly higher risk than those who do card-present transactions.
+Merchants who process CNP transactions are considered to be significantly higher risk than those who do card-present transactions.
 The reasoning is that anyone could have taken those card details.
-It’s a way of limiting fraud, and we can get behind that.
+It’s a way of limiting fraud.
 Neither customers nor merchants want to deal with stolen credit card numbers.

 Here are the best ways to avoid being shut down: